 - Any public facility project that improves or adds value to Tigard's infrastructure

 - Has a useful life or extends the useful life of a facility for five years or more

-- Mid February, 2014—CIP is submitted to the City Manager as part of the proposed budget.
+- Mid January, 2015—CIP is submitted to the City Manager as part of the proposed

-- First council meeting in June, 2014—City Council adoption of Capital Improvement Plan.
+- First council meeting in June, 2015—City Council adoption of Capital

-allocates money to projects that are considered high priority or have available
+money to projects that are considered high priority or have available grant funding.

 The current CIP includes the following projects:

 - Replacement of exterior walls at the Permit Center/City Hall/Police Buildings

 - Lake Oswego-Tigard Water Partnership